sfbitcoindevs/sfbitcoindevs/content/socratic-32.md

 - [Adopting Bitcoin 2022 - Recordings](https://www.youtube.com/@adoptingbitcoin/videos)

-[Lightning-dev] Fat Errors: attributing errors on LN https://lists.linuxfoundation.org/pipermail/lightning-dev/2022-October/003723.html
+[Lightning-dev] Fat Errors: attributing errors on LN
+> LN payment attempts can end in failure for a variety of reasons, from the ultimate receiver refusing to release the payment preimage to one of the routing nodes temporarily being offline.
+Information about which nodes caused a payment to fail would be extremely useful to spenders for avoiding those nodes for near-future payments, but the LN protocol today doesn’t provide any authenticated method for routing nodes to communicate that information to a spender.
+> Several years ago, Joost Jager proposed a solution (see Newsletter #51), which he has now updated with improvements and additional details.
+The mechanism would ensure identification of the pair of nodes between which a payment failed (or between which one of them an earlier failure message was censored or became garbled).
+The main downside of Jager’s proposal is that it would significantly increase the size of LN onion messages for failures if other LN properties remained the same, although the size of onion messages for failures wouldn’t need to be as large if the maximum number of LN hops was decreased.
+> Alternatively, Rusty Russell suggested that a spender could use a mechanism similar to spontaneous payments where each routing node is paid one sat even if the ultimate payment fails.
+The spender could then identify which hop the payment failed at by comparing how many satoshis it sent to how many satoshis it received back. https://lists.linuxfoundation.org/pipermail/lightning-dev/2022-October/003723.html

 [Lightning-dev] Unjamming lightning (new research paper)